AlaYousef/drf-api-pp5/README.md

 <br><br>

 ### Reusable React Components
-* I have reuse in my project some components which I learned about and applied through Moments walkthrough project which are:
+* In my project I have reuse some components which I learned about and applied through Moments walkthrough project which are:

 1. Three Dots Dropdown Menu
 * The MoreDropdown component provides a dropdown menu represented by the three dots ```...``` vertically.
 Used to add more functionality and provide the ability to users to edit and delete their recipes posts and comments, by adding _Edit_ and _Delete_ icons in this menu.
 * And used in profile to handle profiles actions like _edit profile_, _change username_ and _change password_ options.